 BEGIN THE BARGAINING Think about what you want the final result of your negotiation to be, then add some wiggle room (and maybe some more, just to be safe).
 It may feel pointless starting your discussion with a number or goal that’s seemingly way out of reach, but if the other side kicks things off, you may find yourself trapped with nowhere to move… eek.

 BE DISARMING It’s easy to forget to be warm and likeable when you’ve been listening to Beyoncé power anthems on repeat, hoping her confidence will rub off on you, but some of the best negotiators in the game – including plenty of top-notch lawyers – insist their number one tip for a successful negotiation is getting your ‘opponent’ on side.

 LEARN TO SHUT IT Word vomit is real when you’re feeling on edge.
 On the other hand, silence will encourage the other person to talk more, giving you a chance to work out what they’re thinking.
 What are they scared of?
 What, ultimately, do they want?
 This insight can help you position your offer in a way that may benefit them, as well.

 KNOW WHEN TO WALK AWAY There’s nothing wrong with asking for time to mull over an offer, and equally, if it seems unlikely you’ll reach a conclusion you’re happy with, it’s OK to walk away.
 If nothing else, you’ve got some great negotiating experience under your belt, and will know how to approach things differently next time.

-There's a buttload more practical life skills to be found in the big ol' bumper issue 90, on sale now.
-Nab a copy here, track down your closest stockist, or subscribe from $10.50.
+This article first appeared in our big ol' bumper issue 90.
+Nab a copy here, or subscribe from $10.50.